 Visits to the emergency room are notoriously expensive and can run in the range of thousands of dollars for a short visit for minor care.
-If you were injured in a work-related accident, you may naturally be anxious about who will pay for your emergency room visit.
+If you were injured in a work-related accident, you might naturally be anxious about who will pay for your emergency room visit.

-Emergencies can happen anytime of the day or night, and some people’s work requires them to be off-site or in locations other than their employer’s venue.
+Emergencies can happen any time of the day or night, and some people’s work requires them to be off-site or in locations other than their employer’s venue.
 They may not have anyone around to report their work-related accident but need immediate attention for their injuries.
-Fortunately, workers’ compensation covers medical treatment for work-related injuries in the state of New Jersey, including treatment in the emergency room.
+Fortunately, workers’ compensation covers medical treatment for work-related injuries in the State of New Jersey, including treatment in the emergency room.